Barksdale Organization: Little Man

 Wintell "Little Man" Royce was a heavyset soldier in the Barksdale crew, responsible for enforcing their regime at the Franklin Towers, mainly Tower 221.
 He is responsible for handing bags of cash to senator Clay Davis' aide Damien "Day Day" Price.
 With Wee-Bey Brice, he is involved in the shooting of "Orlando" and specifically shot Detective Greggs because he was surprised by her presence.

-Stringer Bell decides that with the police cracking down on them because an officer has been shot, they would be better off without the unreliable Little Man, and Wee-Bey kills him.
-The murder occurs offscreen, but Wee-Bey later tells the police where to find Little Man's body as part of his confession.
+Stringer Bell decides that with the police cracking down on them because an officer was shot, they would be better off without the unreliable Little Man, and Wee-Bey kills him.
+The murder occurs offscreen, but Wee-Bey later tells police where to find Little Man's body as part of his confession.